-Gunpoint Exploration Ltd. (the "Company" or "Gunpoint") is focused on the acquisition and exploration of gold-silver deposits located primarily in the United States.
-Gunpoint's primary property is the Talapoosa gold project ("Talapoosa") in Nevada, USA.
-The Company's common shares trade on the TSX Venture Exchange under the symbol "GUN.TSXV".
+Gunpoint Exploration Ltd. ("Gunpoint" or the "Company") is focused on the acquisition and exploration of gold-silver deposits located in the western United States.
+Gunpoint's primary asset is the Talapoosa gold project ("Talapoosa") located in Nevada, USA.
+The Company's common shares trade on the TSX Venture Exchange under the symbol "TSXV:GUN".
 The Company has its head office in Vancouver, B.C.